Even with careful dieting and sweating it out in the gym, the fact is that few people genetically have a perfect shape.

 Your doctor will also review alternative treatment options and explain the possible risks and complications that may occur.
 Photographs are often taken before and after surgery to evaluate the amount of improvement.
 A prescription for antibiotics is given to commence the day of your procedure.
 You will be fitted for the garment 2-4 weeks prior to surgery.

 Do not take any aspirin or aspirin-related products for six weeks prior to surgery.
 The only safe medication for pain is paracetamol.
-Do not take vitamin E by mouth or Ginko Biloba for six weeks before surgery.
+Do not take vitamin E by mouth, fish oil or Ginko Biloba for six weeks before surgery.
+Many prescription medications can interact with the local anaesthesia used in this surgery.
+Make sure you disclose all your medications, herbal/natural supplements and vitamins during your consult with Dr Salmon.

 Contact The Skin Centre to see how we can help you and for your confidential consultation.